-- 1 A time stamp on the playbar.
-Usually, each 3 The barber pole, with all four angles at the small tick represents 10 seconds and larger ticks 1 minute. - A new, untagged play that has yet to have the SAVE PLAY button pressed. - same position. - 4 Live action and the current time.
+- The barber pole, with all four angles at the same position. - Live action and the current time.
 This is the ZEPLAY's system time, which may be locked to your production's time code generator using third party hardware.

-FIGURE 8.14: The current game time in the play bar.
+FIGURE 4.14: The current game time in the play bar.

 The playback position for each angle is independently controlled.
-If you move angle B back and angle C forward, you'll see the result shown in figure 8.15 on the next page.
+If you move angle B back and angle C forward, you'll see the result shown in figure 4.15 on the following page.